Maureen O'Hara: 1944–1949: The Queen of Technicolor

 After a role as the Bostonian love interest of Cornel Wilde in Humberstone's The Homestretch (1947), O'Hara had grown frustrated with Hollywood and took a considerable break to return to her native Ireland, where people thought she did not look well, having lost a lot of weight.
 While there she received a call from 20th Century Fox to portray the role of Doris Walker, the mother of Susan Walker (played by a young Natalie Wood) in the Christmas film, Miracle on 34th Street (1947).
 It became a perennial Christmas classic, with a traditional network television airing every Thanksgiving Day on NBC.
 On Natalie Wood, O'Hara said: "I have been mother to almost forty children in movies, but I always had a special place in my heart for little Natalie.
 She always called me Mamma Maureen and I called her Natasha ... when Natalie and I shot the scenes in Macy's, we had to do them at night because the store was full of people doing their Christmas shopping during the day.
 Natalie loved this because it meant she was allowed to stay up late.
 I really enjoyed this time with Natalie.
 We loved to walk through the quiet, closed store and look at all the toys and girls' dresses and shoes.
 The day she died, I cried shamelessly".
 The film garnered several awards, including an Academy Award nomination for Best Picture.

 In O'Hara's last film of 1947, she played a Creole woman opposite Rex Harrison in John M. Stahl's The Foxes of Harrow; the film was set in pre-Civil War New Orleans.
 TCM state that O'Hara had been "angling" to star in Forever Amber (1947), Fox's big historical romance at the time, but believe that due to a contractual clause, neither of her joint contract owners, Fox and RKO, would accept her appearing in a "major star vehicle" at the time.
-During the production O'Hara and Harrison intensely disliked each other from the outset, and she found him to be "rude, vulgar, and arrogant".
-Harrison had thought that she disliked him simply because he was British.
+During the production O'Hara and Harrison intensely disliked each other from the outset, and she found him to be "rude, vulgar and arrogant".
+Harrison had thought that she disliked him simply because he was English.
 He reportedly belched in her face during dance sequences and accused her of anti-Semitism, being married to a Jewish woman (Lilli Palmer) at the time, which she vehemently denied.
 Variety, while acknowledging the length, thought that O'Hara and Harrison carried off their dramatic scenes with "surprising skill".
 The following year, O'Hara starred opposite Robert Young in the commercially successful comedy film, Sitting Pretty.
 Bosley Crowther of The New York Times praised O'Hara and Young as husband and wife, remarking that they were "delightfully clever", acting with "elaborate indignation, alternating with good-natured despair".